Scheduled at 11:15am in Standley I Lab on Wednesday, November 14 (2018).#17770

 Deaf/Hard of Hearing, Vision

-Including Accessibility in Curriculum, Uncategorized, Web/Media Access
+Teaching about Accessibility in Curriculum, Uncategorized, Web/Media Access

 Bryan Gould, WGBH/NCAM Director of Accessible Learning and Assessment Technologies.
 Bryan has been conducting blindness-related research and development projects for over 20 years at WGBH.
 His projects range from improving access to complex scientific images and high-stakes assessments to amusement park rides and smart phone apps.
 Bryan’s multiple published guidelines, most notably the STEM Image Description Guidelines, have been adopted by many educational publishers and accessibility organizations and he regularly conducts training sessions on how best to present images, video, and digital experiences to meet the needs of people with visual and print disabilities.
 Bryan is expert in writing image description for alt text and audio description for video.